Linda-Liu/DiffuserScope/README.md

 # DiffuserScope

-Code used to simulate the DiffuserScope system in this paper: Fanglin Linda Liu, Grace Kuo, Nick Antipa, Kyrollos Yanny, and Laura Waller, "Fourier DiffuserScope: single-shot 3D Fourier light field microscopy with a diffuser," Opt.
-Express 28, 28969-28986 (2020)
+Code used to simulate the DiffuserScope system.

 The system parameters are defined in 'optical_recipe_Fourier_Olympus_3_75xdemag.m'